stefanov-sm/pg_services/README.md

   }
 ]
 ```
-The service definition would comprise of the parameterized sql query in a text file and a service manifest file called `<service_name>.config.json` that references the sql file.
-One sql file may be referred to by more than one service definition.
+The service definition comprises of the parameterized sql query in a text file and a service manifest file called `<service_name>.config.json` that references the sql file.
+One sql file may be referred to by more than one manifest.
 The following response modes are supported:

  - returning the entire query rowset as a JSON array of objects
  - returning a single row as a JSON object